An American Tragedy (film): Background

 Paramount Pictures purchased the film rights for Theodore Dreiser's 1925 novel An American Tragedy for $150,000.
-The widely acclaimed Russian director Sergei Eisenstein was hired to film an adaptation, with Dreiser's enthusiastic support.
-When Eisenstein was unable to procure studio approval for his "deterministic treatment," reflecting a Marxist perspective, he abandoned the project.
+The widely acclaimed Russian director Sergei Eisenstein was hired to film the adaptation, with Dreiser's enthusiastic support.
+When Eisenstein was unable to procure studio approval for his "deterministic treatment" reflecting a Marxist perspective, he abandoned the project.

 Paramount, with $500,000 already invested in the film, enlisted Josef von Sternberg to develop and direct his own film version of the novel.
-Dreiser was guaranteed by contract the right to review the script before production, and complained bitterly that the Sternberg-Hoffenstein interpretation of his novel's themes "outraged the book."
+Dreiser, who was guaranteed by contract the right to review the script before production, complained bitterly that the Sternberg-Hoffenstein interpretation of his novel's themes "outraged the book."
 When the film was completed, it was clear that the Sternberg screenplay had rejected any interpretation attributing protagonist Clyde Griffiths' antisocial behavior to a capitalist society and a strict religious upbringing, but rather located the problem in "the sexual hypocrisy of the [petty-bourgeois] social class."
 As Sternberg acknowledged in his memoirs: "I eliminated the sociological elements, which, in my opinion, were far from being responsible for the dramatic accident with which Dreiser concerned himself."

-Dreiser sued Paramount Pictures to suppress the film but lost.
+Dreiser unsuccessfully sued Paramount to suppress the film.

 Reception

-Film historian John Baxter wrote that An American Tragedy "met with mixed critical success.
-The New York Times called it 'emphatically stirring," the New York Daily News wrote it is 'intensely dramatic, moving, superbly acted', but many other papers, recalling Dreiser's protest, found the film less intense that the original novel, which is undoubtedly the case."
+According to film historian John Baxter, An American Tragedy "met with mixed critical success.
+The New York Times called it 'emphatically stirring', the New York Daily News wrote it is 'intensely dramatic, moving, superbly acted', but many other papers, recalling Dreiser's protest, found the film less intense than the original novel, which is undoubtedly the case."

 Marxist film critic Harry Alan Potamkin commented on "Sternberg's failure to understand Dreiser's larger thematic purpose: Before the story opens [Sternberg presents] repeated shots of water disturbed by a thrown object.
 And throughout the picture the captions are composed upon a background of rippling water.
 Sternberg saw the major idea of the matter [theme] in the drowning.
 How lamentable!"

-The film fared poorly at American theaters but was well-received among European moviegoers.
+The film fared poorly at American theaters, but was well received by European moviegoers.

 Theme

-John Baxter identifies a thematic element in the struggle for human control over their destinies:
+John Baxter identified the struggle for human control over their destinies as a thematic element in the film:

-Critic Andrew Sarris singles out the following scene for its thematic significance:
+Critic Andrew Sarris singled out the following scene for its thematic significance: